Passe2142/rust-practice/README.md

 40. `func run`: Perform more advanced CSV processing, extracting specific fields (city, state, population, latitude, longitude) and handling missing data gracefully.
 41. `func charter`: Example related to charters.

-Feel free to explore the code in `practices.rs` to deepen your understanding of Rust programming.
-If you have any questions or improvements, contributions are welcome!

-Happy coding!